NUM-Forschungsdatenplattform/num-portal-webapp/docs/04_projects/02_projects_editor/02_projects_editor.md

 Fig 04-02-05: Project return prameters section
 ```

-A dialog window will then open in which you can make your selection.
+In order to select {term}`return parameters` press *Add return parameter*.
+In the dialog you can select the desired return parameter(s) from a list.
 To do this, click on the respective plus symbol.
 As soon as a parameter is selected, the symbol changes to a tick.
 If you click the tick again, the symbol changes back to a plus and the return parameter is no longer selected.

-Above the list is a search box that you can use to search directly for parameters and narrow down the list accordingly.
+Above the list is a search box that you can use to search directly for parameters and narrow the list down accordingly.

-As soon as you have selected one or more return parameters, you can add the parameters to the data filter by clicking on "Accept selection".
+As soon as you have selected one or more return parameters, you can add the parameters to the data filter by clicking on *Apply selection* button.
 The dialog window then closes automatically.

 ```{figure} images/project_parameters_selection.png
 ---